njooma/code-slinger/content/posts/a-better-way-to-localize.md

 Localization is hard.
 Especially if you don't plan for it ahead of time.
 <!--more-->

 Localization on iOS is kind of a mess.
 You have a `Localizable.strings` file that contains all your strings.
-But if you need to handle plurals (e.g. "1 day remaining" vs "2 days remaining"), you need a `Localizable.stringsdict` file, which is written in (pretty gross, IMO) XML.
-On top of that, all the string IDs are stringly-typed which I don't like, you can't autocomplete string IDs, there's no easy way to find unused strings, and so many more issues.
+But if you need to handle plurals (e.g. "1 day remaining" vs "2 days remaining"), you need a `Localizable.stringsdict` file, which is written in XML (always fun).
+On top of that, all the string IDs are stringly-typed (which, in a strongly-typed language like Swift, feels out of place), you can't autocomplete string IDs, there's no easy way to find unused strings, etc., etc.

 Something Android does extremely well is forcing you to prepare your app for localizations.
 Android Studio warns you when you've hard-coded strings and gives you an easy way to turn those hard-coded strings into a localized `key: value` in their version of a strings file.
+Literally just a click of a button.
 Android Studio also autocompletes these string IDs for you when you try to access them in your code.
+(I would be remiss if, while showering praises on Android, I didn't mention that the entire Android strings file is XML...)

 Xcode does not.
 It doesn't yell at you when you haven't localized a hard-coded string, it won't let you autocomplete string IDs, nor will it tell you when you have unused string IDs, forcing you to clean up bloated strings files by hand.